matt-curtis/Fluid-for-Sketch/README.md

 If you set the width of a text layer but not its height, the plugin will set the height of the text layer to the height of the text after reflow.

+### Proportions (Aspect Ratio Sizing)

+In order to acheive this, the easiest way is to lock the layer's width and height in Sketch's Layer Inspector, and set your constraints to change only one or the other.

 # Contact